 - Acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language

 - Appreciate our rich and varied literary heritage

 - Write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences

 - Use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas

 - Are competent in speaking and listening skills and are able to make formal presentations, demonstrating to others and participating in debate.

-English is taught within an integrated programme of speaking and listening, guided reading and writing.
+English is taught within an integrated programme of speaking and listening, shared reading and writing.
 The children’s abilities in English are developed across the curriculum.
 They are taught to communicate and express themselves clearly and effectively in speech and writing and great emphasis is placed on the ability to listen and understand.
 The children experience a wide variety of reading material at appropriate levels of complexity and interest so that they become competent, enthusiastic and fluent readers.